MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 3. Your **Practice** environment should now show in the list of Environments.

-4. Your environment may take a few minutes to provision.
+    > Your environment may take a few minutes to provision.
 Refresh the page if needed.
-When your environment is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**

-5. Explore the different areas in **Settings** that you are interested in, but do not make any changes yet.

 # Exercise \#2: Provision a Power Apps portal